-All figures in this ETIP, including budgets, targets, forecasted expenditures, and benefit cost analyses ("BCAs") represent an estimate of future activity based on the Company's expected annual expenditures on ETIP programs at unit costs as authorized in the ETIP Order.
-The Company will inform Department of Public Service Staff ("Staff") and the public of any revisions pursuant to the appropriate Guidance documents.
-11
+All figures in this ETIP, including budgets, targets, forecasted expenditures, and benefit cost analyses ("BCAs") represent an estimate of planned and projected activities based on the Company's expected annual expenditures on ETIP programs at unit costs as authorized in the ETIP Order.
+The Company will inform Department of Public Service Staff ("Staff") and the public of any revisions pursuant to the appropriate Guidance documents.11

-Also, in compliance with the ETIP Order, the Rate Case Order, and following the methodology in the BCA Handbook, budgets, targets and cost-effectiveness figures, are derived solely from activities funded through the ETIP budgets, and exclude any activities funded through the Rate Case budget or other sources.
+Also, in compliance with the ETIP Order, the Rate Case Order, and following the methodology in the BCA Handbook, budgets, targets, and cost-effectiveness figures are derived solely from activities funded through the ETIP budgets, and exclude any activities funded through the Rate Case budget or other sources.
 12 The ETIP portfolio may support the Rate Case or other initiatives on a supplemental basis, and therefore there are specific budgets, targets, and expenditures within the ETIP portfolio that represent the proportional ETIP contributions to those non-ETIP efforts.

 Core to the success of delivering cost effective and customer-centric energy efficiency offerings is the many research, technological, and analytical investments that comprise the Portfolio Administration budget.
 This budget category includes support and other functions vital to the successful execution and growth of the efficiency portfolio.
-Activities with Administration include, but are not limited to: all program marketing (see the Marketing and Customer Engagement section below), market research and analytics including customer segmentation studies and technical analyses of energy efficiency potential relevant to the Con Edison service territory (see the Market Research section below), training for market partners on offerings and initiatives, and database development and maintenance outside of base rates.
+Activities within Administration include, but are not limited to: all program marketing (see the Marketing and Customer Engagement section below), market research and analytics including customer segmentation studies and technical analyses of energy efficiency potential relevant to the Con Edison service territory (see the Market Research section below), training for market partners on offerings and initiatives, and database development and maintenance outside of base rates.
 Employee labor and benefits are recovered through base rates in accordance with the Rate Case Order.

-Table 1 and Table 2 below include four-year projected budgets for Con Edison's electric and gas programs and portfolios.
+Table 1 and Table 2 below include four-year budgets for Con Edison's electric and gas programs and portfolios.

-11 There are two primary Guidance documents that dictate the revision process: CE-01: Utility Energy Efficiency Program Cycle Guidance, http://www3.dps.ny.gov/W/PSCWeb.nsf/96f0fec0b45a3c6485257688006a701a/255ea3546df802b585257e38005460f9/\$FILE/CE-02%20-%20ETIP%20Guidance%20Document%205-12-17.pdf
+11 There are two primary Guidance documents that dictate the revision process: CE-01: Utility Energy Efficiency Program Cycle Guidance,

-$[\]frac{\text{http://www3.dps.ny.gov/W/PSCWeb.nsf/96f0fec0b45a3c6485257688006a701a/255ea3546df802b585257e38005460f}{9/\$FILE/54538861.pdf/CE-01\%20-\%20Energy\%20Efficiency\%20Program\%20Cycle%20Guidance%207 28 16.pdf, and CE-02: ETIP Guidance,}$
+$[\]frac{\text{http://www3.dps.ny.gov/W/PSCWeb.nsf/96f0fec0b45a3c6485257688006a701a/255ea3546df802b585257e38005460}{\text{f }9/\$FILE/54538861.pdf/CE-01\%20-}$